-All members of the campus community are instructed to report all criminal behavior to both the local law enforcement authorities and to the Student Life Office.
+All members of the campus community are instructed to report all criminal behavior to both the local law enforcement authorities and to the Associate Dean of Students in the Student Life Office for the purpose of making timely warning reports and the annual statistical disclosure.
 The university strongly encourages accurate and prompt reporting of all crimes to appropriate law enforcement agencies, even when the victim of a crime elects not to or is unable to make such a report.
 Non-emergency concerns are to be reported to a member of the Student Life Office for appropriate intervention.
-Incident reports will be used by the Student Life Office to complete the university's Annual Security and Fire Safety Report by October 1 each year.
+Incident reports will be used to determine if a timely warning is needed and to complete the university's Annual Security and Fire Safety Report by October 1 each year.
+Clery Act crimes may be reported to the Associate Dean of Students on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

-At a minimum, any serious campus safety, campus security, or campus crime concern should be reported immediately to someone in the Student Life Office, the Resident Director, and/or the appropriate off-campus authority (9-1-1, fire department, sheriff's office, as needed).
+At a minimum, any serious campus safety, campus security, or campus crime concern should be reported immediately to the Associate Dean of Students in the Student Life Office, the Resident Director, and/or the appropriate off-campus authority (9-1-1, fire department, sheriff's office, as needed).
 The university will respond appropriately and immediately to a serious safety situation or threat, including the issuance of a campus-wide warning, if necessary or prudent.